Saving Siberian Tigers…

 Sochi is located on the Black Sea coast near the border between Georgia and Russia.
 The city offers modern transport and meeting facilities allowing it to host major international events.

 Sochi hosted the exciting XXII Olympic Winter Games in 2014.
-It will also be one of the host cities for the 2018 FIFA World Cup.
+It’s also one of the host cities of the 2018 FIFA World Cup.
 The northeastern part of the city belongs to the Caucasian Biosphere Reserve.
 Which is a UNESCO World Heritage Site.
 It’s one of the few places in Russia with a subtropical climate.

 Partners in Protection